Skip to content ↓

 Expectations: When, how much and by whom?

 As a guide students should be set one meaningful piece of homework per subject per week.
-All homework should be recorded on Show My Homework on the day it is set and teachers should also explain the homework expectations in class.
+All homework should be recorded on Show My Homework/Google Classroom on the day it is set and teachers should also explain the homework expectations in class.

 As all homework should be meaningful there may be some weeks in a subject scheme of work when it may not be suitable to set specific homework tasks.
 All homework should have a purpose so homework will not be set if it doesn’t impact the learning.
 This should happen infrequently.
 If any student wishes to complete independent study there will be additional learning tasks available that they can complete if they feel they have not been given enough homework in a week and they want to push themselves further.
 Below is an outline for how long each piece of weekly homework should take.
 This is a guide and again this could vary week on week and by subject*.